 By using a brokerage or firm to make your purchases, investors are also privileged to the kind of buyer protections they have become accustomed to with investment platforms that crypto currently does not provide.

-It can be, but that can, of course, depend on many factors.
-The most important of which is to research the company behind the ETF.
+It depends on many factors, of course.
+One of the most important is to research the company behind the ETF.
 If they don’t know what they’re doing, then it could be bad news for you.
 However, you should keep in mind as well that cryptocurrencies are risky, and you should not devote your entire portfolio to them.

 Exchange-traded funds risks

 There are risks involved with trading ETFs, and these are not limited to the competency of the funds managers and advisors.
 There’s also a risk of being stuck in the fund due to low trading liquidity.
 Fees for trading ETFs can also be higher than using other methods, so you’ll need to make sure every trade is actually profitable for you at the end of the day.